-Korbly, a Democrat, was the representative for Indiana's 7th congressional district from 1909 to 1915.
+Korbly was the representative for Indiana’s 7th congressional district and was a Democrat.
+He served from 1909 to 1915.

 From Mar 1909 to Mar 1915, Korbly missed 245 of 742 roll call votes, which is 33.0%.
 This is on par with the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1909-Feb 1910||18||0||0.0%||0th|

 |Dec 1914-Mar 1915||67||24||35.8%||64th|

 The information on this page is originally sourced from a variety of materials, including: